By SYDNEY GAW

 Not only has social media been an outlet for students to raise awareness for certain issues, but Gen Z has also allegedly been using platforms like TikTok to organize rallies and protests.
 The most notable case of this was the derailment of President Trump’s reelection rally in Tulsa, Oklahoma, where hundreds of TikTok users and K-pop fans claimed to be responsible for the dismal attendance at Trump’s rally.
 After the event was announced on June 11, young TikTokers reserved over a million tickets to Trump’s rally—and didn’t show up.

-However, with the influx of information being spread through social media, it is important to be aware of a source’s credibility and accuracy.
+However, with the influx of information being spread through social media, there has also seemed to be some issues when it comes to a source’s credibility and accuracy.
 While there are many well-intentioned activists online, there are also companies and groups trying to spread certain ideas based on a political agenda.
 The continual spread of false information can lead to controversy over events that did not really occur or were falsely perceived.

-As scary as this was for many people who thought the mailbox situation was an attempt to suppress mail-ballot voters, it is important to note that information shared online can be untrue or biased.
-Only then can we better our understanding of current events through the use of modern technology.
+As scary as this was for many people who thought the mailbox situation was an attempt to suppress mail-ballot voters, it brings up the issue that information shared online can be untrue or biased, which is something to keep in mind as social media and technology continue to have a growing presence in our lives.